SebastianoF/bruker2nifti/README.md

 * (optional) `python setup.py install` to install as a library
 * (suggested) `pip install -e .` to install with pip in development mode.

+### GUI Installation
+Open a terminal in the cloned repository, then
+* chmod 777 gui_setupper.sh
+* ./gui_setupper.sh

+This simple bash script will create sort of 'launcher', named runGUIbru2nii that uses a virtualenvironment created in the root directory.
+Once created, the location of the launcher can be changed, copy-pasted and moved around the system.
+The location of bruker2nifti folder cannot be moved.
+If moved the GUI Installation needs to be repeated

 ### Testing
 Unit testing with [nosetest](http://pythontesting.net/framework/nose/nose-introduction/):